"To find health should be the object of the doctor. Anyone can find disease." —Andrew T. Still, MD, DO

 All states require physical therapists to pass a licensure exam after graduating from an accredited PT program before they can practice.
 Entrance into all PT schools is competitive.
 To be considered for admission, most programs require a minimum 3.0 GPA, as well as 40-200 hours of volunteer/observation experience in both inpatient and outpatient settings.
 The average cumulative GPA of students who gained admission in 2019 was 3.57, and the average combined science and math GPA was 3.42.
 The Graduate Record Exam (GRE) is also required by most schools.
 The GRE is broken down into three sections including analytical writing, quantitative, and verbal.

-Course Requirements (for CA schools)
+Quarter Course Recommendations (for CA schools)

 Note: Admission prerequisites vary by institution.
 Some schools will not accept AP credit for prerequisites.
 Check requirements carefully!